wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 ## 1. Automation for large numbers of people and data

 Many rank enterprises based on financial measures.
 The "Fortune 500" lists the top 500 publicly traded stocks in the US.
 The Standard and Poor's "S&P 500 index" lists stocks in the US by price times shares traded.
 There is also a Russell index of the top 3000 US stocks.
 There are also many large privately-held corporations.
 At the top of the <a target="_blank" href="https://www.wikiwand.com/en/List_of_largest_employers">list of the <strong>largest employers</strong> in the world</a> is the U.S. Department of Defense at 3.2 million people, followed by China's military, then Walmart at 2.2 million (1.3 million in the United States), about the same as Amazon.

-Sheer <strong>scale</strong> means enterprise workers get value from <strong>batch</strong> (bulk) export, import, and processing.
+> Sheer <strong>scale</strong> means enterprise workers need <strong>batch</strong> (bulk) export, import, and processing.
 Large amounts of data make <strong>manual fixes not practical</strong>.

 Enterprise-level software needs to appropriately <strong>isolate data</strong> and customize workflows used by each individual worker AND be sophisticated enough to <strong>logically summarize</strong> trends for executives.
 Many managers are overwhelmed by dashboards requiring expert manual navigation.

->   Due to the large number of options, every field on enterprise data entry forms likely need a search box.
-It's not enough for vendors to simply provide a "Next" button for users to hunt for a value within a long list.

-   To keep support costs down, <strong>self-service</strong> apps are a big deal.
+All organizations need to simplify operations and increase agility (through innovation).
+Issues related to large companies in these industries:

+   * Healthcare - HIPPA regulations apply to their work.
+These need infrastructure and operations so doctors and nurses can focus on delivering better patient outcomes - not paperwork.

+   * Retail - Squeezing profit from razor-thin margins, these enterprises need to build a better shopping experience with unique experiences with freedom of choice in technologies and applications.
+Wide geographical distribution of stores and warehouses needs to be coordinated with logistics impacted by weather and other factors.

+   * Financial Organizations - Deal with highly regulated processes.

+   * Manufacturing - Industrial IoT, robots, and digital manufacturing initiatives across the enterprise creating smoother workflows and managing supply chain disruptions.

+   * Federal Agencies - advancing innovation quickly despite bureaucracies that build up over time.

-   Can your enterprise app cut through the bureaucracy and <strong>waiting for approvals</strong>?
+Can your enterprise app (and salespeople) cut through the bureaucracy causing <strong>waits for approvals</strong>?

+> To minimize support costs, <strong>self-service</strong> apps are a big deal.

    Extensive testing is crucial to keep rework from being unsustainable.

 > <strong>Specific, actionable alerts</strong> are important for troubleshooting.